tbobm/gogit/README.md

 ### From a release

-Download the corresponding archive from [the release page](https://github.com/tbobm/gogit/releases) And place it in your `$PATH` variable.
+Download the corresponding archive from [the release page](https://github.com/tbobm/gogit/releases), extract its content, and place the `gogit` executable in your `$PATH` variable.

 ### From source